 There aren't currently any gay hotels in Copenhagen but there are many gay-friendly options.

-Hotel SP34 – located in Copenhagen’s Latin Quarter, this hotel boasts a cool and modern style.
+Hotel SP34 – Located in Copenhagen’s Latin Quarter, this hotel boasts a cool and modern style.
 It features 118 rooms with a minimalist, monochromatic design and all the essentials for a relaxing and comfortable stay.
-Guests can rent a bicycle to explore the city, dine al fresco on the rooftop terrace, enjoy a meal at Cocks & Cows (Burgers & Cocktails) or lights bits and a drink at Bar Moritz (tapas & wine).
+Guests can rent bicycles to explore the city, dine al fresco on the rooftop terrace, enjoy a meal at Cocks & Cows (Burgers & Cocktails), or grab light bites and a drink at Bar Moritz (tapas & wine).

-Urban House Copenhagen by Meininger – set in the city’s pulsating Vesterbro district, this funky and urban hostel is a short walk from Copenhagen Central Station and Tivoli Gardens.
-Choose from multi-bed, single or double rooms that are simple yet comfortable.
-Amenities include free Wi-Fi, bicycle rental and breakfast buffet as well as a communal kitchen, game area, bar and lounge.
+Urban House Copenhagen by Meininger – Set in the city’s pulsating Vesterbro district, this funky and urban hostel is a short walk from Copenhagen Central Station and Tivoli Gardens.
+Choose from multi-bed, single, or double rooms that are simple yet comfortable.
+Amenities include free Wi-Fi, bicycle rentals, and a breakfast buffet, as well as a communal kitchen, game area, bar, and lounge.

-Axel Hotel Guldsmeden – this 4-star hotel is conveniently situated in the trendy Vesterbro area and boasts a Balinese vibe that is light, airy and refreshing.
-Enjoy one of the 212 serenely-styled guest rooms, which includes 4 penthouse suites with a private rooftop terrace and hot tub.
-Relax at the Axel Spa or enjoy the plush lounge and courtyard with sofas and a fireplace.
-Not to be confused with the Axel Hotels brand.
-Though the name is similar, it is not part of the gay hotel chain but still a very welcoming option.
+Axel Hotel Guldsmeden – This 4-star hotel is conveniently situated in the trendy Vesterbro area and boasts a Balinese vibe that is light, airy, and refreshing.
+Enjoy one of the 212 serenely-styled guest rooms, including four penthouse suites with private rooftop terraces and hot tubs.
+Relax at the Axel Spa, or enjoy the plush lounge and courtyard with sofas and a fireplace.
+Not to be confused with the Axel Hotels brand—though the name is similar, it is not part of the gay hotel chain but remains a very welcoming option.

-Andersen Boutique Hotel – just a short walk from the gay scene, this boutique hotel is near the Meatpacking District and conveniently next to the Copenhagen Central Station.
+Andersen Boutique Hotel – Just a short walk from the gay scene, this boutique hotel is near the Meatpacking District and conveniently located next to Copenhagen Central Station.
 Its 73 guest rooms are decorated with fun and energetic color palettes.
-Breakfast is served until 11am with a variety of cold and hot dishes.
-In the evenings from 5-6pm, you can enjoy a complimentary glass of wine in the lobby.
+Breakfast is served until 11 a.m., offering a variety of cold and hot dishes.
+In the evenings, from 5-6 p.m., you can enjoy a complimentary glass of wine in the lobby.

-Hotel Skt Petri – elegant 5-star hotel in the heart of the city (Latinerkvarteret neighborhood) featuring 286 air conditioned guest rooms with rich, masculine and modern style all equipped with WiFi, flat-screen TVs and minibars.
-Enjoy amenities such as a trendy Scandinavian restaurant, a chic cocktail lounge, cafe/bar, in-house gym and sauna.
+Hotel Skt Petri – An elegant 5-star hotel in the heart of the city (Latinerkvarteret neighborhood), featuring 286 air-conditioned guest rooms with a rich, masculine, and modern style.
+All rooms are equipped with Wi-Fi, flat-screen TVs, and minibars.
+Guests can enjoy amenities such as a trendy Scandinavian restaurant, a chic cocktail lounge, a café/bar, an in-house gym, and a sauna.

-First Hotel Mayfair – a short stroll from Copenhagen Central Station, this stylish downtown hotel is housed in a boutique building from the early 1900s.
-Each individually designed room features bold colors with traditional style, free Wi-Fi, flat-screen TVs and minifridges.
-Enjoy a daily breakfast spread with organic and local products, a drink at the bar, cozy lounge or out in the garden as well as a fully equipped gym.
+First Hotel Mayfair – Just a short stroll from Copenhagen Central Station, this stylish downtown hotel is housed in a boutique building from the early 1900s.
+Each individually designed room features bold colors with a traditional style, free Wi-Fi, flat-screen TVs, and mini-fridges.
+Guests can enjoy a daily breakfast spread with organic and local products, a drink at the bar, a cozy lounge or garden area, as well as a fully equipped gym.

 We’ve partnered with misterb&b to help curate the most LGBT+ friendly homestays. misterb&b is not a hotel or chain, but rather a booking platform for rooms, apartments and homes and it allows you to book from gay and gay-friendly hosts around the world.
 They have hosts in more than 200 countries and territories with more than 1 million total listings.
 Understanding the gay scene is much more easily done with the help of a local and home-sharing is one of the best ways to meet someone living in the city who knows how things work, where and when are the best nights to go out, and what places to eat at and which to avoid. misterb&b is our top choice if your priority is exploring the local gay scene.

-Tivoli Gardens – The Tivoli Gardens theme park in Copenhagen is one of the top attractions of the city and the second oldest theme park in the world dating back to 1843.
-After a visit to the park, it inspired Walt Disney when he created Disneyland.
-It continues to draw people in today to enjoy the rides, stroll the park admiring the beautiful scenery (especially when it’s lit up at night) and enjoy the various shows, concerts and special events.
+Tivoli Gardens – Tivoli Gardens is one of Copenhagen’s top attractions and the second-oldest theme park in the world, dating back to 1843.
+After visiting the park, Walt Disney found inspiration for Disneyland.
+Today, it continues to draw visitors who enjoy the rides, stroll through the park admiring the beautiful scenery (especially when it’s lit up at night), and attend various shows, concerts, and special events.
 Book tour →

-Strøget – located in the heart of the city, Copehagen’s main shopping promenade is one of the largest in Europe stretching 1.1 kilometers from City Hall Square (Rådhuspladsen) to Kongens Nytorv.
+Strøget – Located in the heart of the city, Copenhagen’s main shopping promenade is one of the largest in Europe, stretching 1.1 kilometers from City Hall Square (Rådhuspladsen) to Kongens Nytorv.
 Stroll past the windows of luxury boutiques and high street stores while enjoying the many street performers.
 Book tour →

-Nyhavn Harbor (New Harbor)- dating back to the 17th century, enjoy the picturesque surroundings of colorful canal-side townhouses and bars.
-This popular entertainment district hosts events throughout the year.
-Look for some of the historic wooden ships anchored in the harbor and the famous Little Mermaid statue.
+Nyhavn Harbor (New Harbor)- Dating back to the 17th century, this area offers picturesque surroundings with colorful canal-side townhouses and bars.
+Nyhavn is a popular entertainment district that hosts events throughout the year.
+Be sure to check out some of the historic wooden ships anchored in the harbor and the famous Little Mermaid statue.
 Book tour →

-Christiansborg Palace – once home to kings and queens and now the seat of the Danish Parliament (Folketinget), Danish Prime Minister's Office and Supreme Court of Denmark.
-Step into 800 years of history and tour the opulent palace including Royal Reception Rooms, Chapel and the Royal Stables.
+Christiansborg Palace – Once home to Danish royalty, Christiansborg Palace now houses the Danish Parliament (Folketinget), the Prime Minister’s Office, and the Supreme Court of Denmark.
+Step into 800 years of history as you tour the opulent palace, including the Royal Reception Rooms, Chapel, and Royal Stables.
 Book tour →

-Rosenborg Castle – renaissance castle originally built by Christian IV as a country summerhouse in the early 17th century.
-It’s set in the center of Copenhagen in the King’s Garden featuring the Knight’s hall with silver lions standing guard and tapestries.
-Enjoy a variety of art, the Crown Jewels and Royal Regalia.
+Rosenborg Castle – This Renaissance castle was originally built by Christian IV as a summer residence in the early 17th century.
+Located in the center of Copenhagen in the King’s Garden, the castle features the Knight’s Hall, with silver lions standing guard, and beautiful tapestries.
+Visitors can also view a variety of art, the Crown Jewels, and Royal Regalia.
 Book tour →

-Paper Island – When you think Copenhagen, you don’t exactly think street food.
-But now that there’s Copenhagen Street Food on Papirøen, it's got a diverse selection of foods to try.
-This is the city’s only genuine street food market with 35 food stalls and a great view of the harbor.
-Enjoy Korean, Mexican, Italian as well as Danish and organic foods at affordable prices.
-There are also events and activities here surrounding art and music that add to its charismatic charm.
+Paper Island – Copenhagen may not be known for street food, but Copenhagen Street Food on Paper Island has changed that with a diverse selection of foods to try.
+It’s the city’s only genuine street food market, featuring 35 food stalls and offering a great view of the harbor.
+Enjoy Korean, Mexican, Italian, Danish, and organic foods at affordable prices.
+Events and activities surrounding art and music also contribute to its charismatic charm.

 Gay Tours in Copenhagen

-Copenhagen LGBTI+ Historical Walking Tours – take a walk through Copenhagen’s LGBTQ+ herstory on a tour led by Bjarne Hebork, a famous author on gay rights.
-The two hour tour takes you to Copenhagen City Court, telling the story of the National League of Gays, and then heads to gay gathering spot Ørstedsparken.
+Copenhagen LGBTI+ Historical Walking Tours – Take a walk through Copenhagen’s LGBTQ+ history on a tour led by Bjarne Hebork, a renowned author and advocate for gay rights.
+This two-hour tour visits Copenhagen City Court and tells the story of the National League of Gays before heading to the gay gathering spot, Ørstedsparken.
 Book tour →

 Restaurants & Cafes in Copenhagen

-Jailhouse CPH – prison-themed gay bar and restaurant where you can get a drink behind bars.
-Located below street level, this is where you’ll find jail cell seating and staff in uniforms outfitted as sexy prison wardens.
+Jailhouse CPH – A prison-themed gay bar and restaurant where you can grab a drink and meal behind bars – don't worry, it's not actual prison food.
+Located below street level, this unique spot features jail cell seating and staff dressed as sexy prison wardens.
 Stop by for regular themed nights like Bear Night and the Halloween party.

-Kafé KNUD – this cafe is a meeting place and community center welcoming to anyone affected by HIV and is run by HIV-Denmark.
-Open only a few days a week, the cafe serves drinks, desserts and vegetarian plates.
-It is a source of information related to the LGBTQ community and HIV.
+Kafé KNUD – This café serves as a meeting place and community center for anyone affected by HIV and is run by HIV-Denmark.
+Open only a few days a week, the café offers drinks, desserts, and vegetarian dishes.
+It is also a source of information on LGBTQ+ issues and HIV.

-Oscar Bar Café – one of the most popular LGBT+ bars and cafes in Copenhagen, stop in for classic homemade food, decadent cakes, coffee, cocktails and beer on tap.
-This cozy spot boasts a warm and friendly atmosphere with a seasonal menu, daily specials and free Wi-FI.
+Oscar Bar Café – One of the most popular LGBTQ+ bars and cafés in Copenhagen, Oscar Bar Café serves classic homemade food, decadent cakes, coffee, cocktails, and beer on tap.
+It boasts a cozy and friendly atmosphere with a seasonal menu, daily specials, and free Wi-Fi.

-Restaurant 1733 – located by Slotsholmen’s Canal overlooking Christiansborg, this unpretentious spot serves Danish cuisine with a modern spin.
-Here you can enjoy traditional open sandwiches and family recipes in a contemporary and down-to-earth atmosphere.
-The plates are served in hearty portions with vegetarian options available.
+Restaurant 1733 – Located by Slotsholmen’s Canal, overlooking Christiansborg, this unpretentious restaurant serves Danish cuisine with a modern twist.
+Enjoy traditional open sandwiches and family recipes in a contemporary, down-to-earth atmosphere.
+The portions are hearty, with vegetarian options available.

-Kalaset – Possibly the most hipster eatery in Copenhagen.
-Kalaset (which means ‘party’ in Swedish) serves a variety of meat and fish items plus, clearly marked, vegan options including brunches, mains and snacks.
-Portions are extremely generous.
-They have a great selection of freshly made juices, smoothies and coffees and the staff are extremely friendly and chatty.
-This is an amazing brunch spot for a lazy Sunday morning.
+Kalaset – Possibly the most hipster eatery in Copenhagen, Kalaset (which means ‘party’ in Swedish) serves a variety of meat and fish dishes, as well as clearly marked vegan options, including brunches, mains, and snacks.
+Portions are generous, and they offer a great selection of freshly made juices, smoothies, and coffees.
+The staff is friendly and chatty, making this an amazing brunch spot for a lazy Sunday morning.

-Centralhjørnet – the oldest gay bar in Copenhagen and one of the oldest in Europe, this gay watering hole is known for its over-the-top decor and fabulous shows featuring drag queens and jazz.
-It boasts an old-world pub-like ambience with exposed brick and a large wood bar.
-During the summer, there’s outdoor seating to enjoy a drink and socialize.
+Centralhjørnet – The oldest gay bar in Copenhagen and one of the oldest in Europe, open since 1917 (officially becoming a gay bar in the 1950s).
+This gay watering hole is known for its over-the-top decor and fabulous shows featuring drag queens and jazz.
+It boasts an old-world, pub-like ambiance with exposed brick and a large wooden bar.
+During the summer, there’s outdoor seating where you can enjoy a drink and socialize.

-Kiss Kiss – opening in 2014, this is one of the city’s newer gay bars.
-It’s centrally-located and caters to a crowd of bears and their chasers.
+Kiss Kiss – Opened in 2014, this is one of the city’s newer gay bars.
+Centrally located, it caters to a bear crowd.
 The fun and lively atmosphere is spread out over two floors.
-Stop by for a cocktail, beer, coffee or snack and enjoy the friendly service.
-It’s always a good time and is open every evening as well as late nights on the weekends.
+Stop by for a cocktail, beer, coffee, or snack and enjoy the friendly service.
+It’s always a good time and is open every evening, with late-night hours on the weekends.

-Masken Bar – just around the corner from G*A*Y* night club in the gayborhood, this is Copenhagen’s neightborhood gay bar where everyone is welcomed.
-Even though there isn’t a dance floor, that doesn't stop people from dancing while enjoying a tasty cocktail, wine or beer.
+Masken Bar – Just around the corner from the GAY* nightclub in the gayborhood, this is Copenhagen’s neighborhood gay bar where everyone is welcome.
+Even though there isn’t a dance floor, that doesn't stop people from dancing while enjoying a tasty cocktail, wine, or beer.

-Men's Bar – a classic leather and fetish bar without a strict dress code that attracts a mixed crowd, including bears and mature men, yet anyone is welcome.
-The decor is simple and black with a friendly, no-frills atmosphere.
-Check out happy hour from 3-9 PM and a monthly Sunday brunch.
+Men's Bar – A classic leather and fetish bar without a strict dress code, attracting a mixed crowd including bears and mature men, though everyone is welcome.
+The decor is simple and black, with a friendly, no-frills atmosphere.
+Check out happy hour from 3–9 p.m. and a monthly Sunday brunch.

-Café Intime – boasting a history that dates back to 1922, you’ll be taking a take a step back in time.
-The interior is adorned with stained glass, candles and old fashioned gas light lamps, a piano and live music.
-Order a classic cocktail and enjoy the weekly events such as jazz every Sunday evening.
+Café Intime – With a history dating back to 1922, stepping inside is like taking a step back in time.
+The interior is adorned with stained glass, candles, old-fashioned gaslight lamps, a piano, and live music.
+Order a classic cocktail and enjoy weekly events, including jazz every Sunday evening.

-Vela – located in the trendy Vesterbro-area, this is Copenhagen’s only all-girls bar and nightclub although it is welcoming to everyone.
-It's worth checking out their regular events like live and electronic music as well as poetry and literature readings.
-Go to their Facebook page for the latest.
+Vela – Located in the trendy Vesterbro area, this is Copenhagen’s only all-girls bar and nightclub, though it’s welcoming to everyone.
+Check out their regular events, which include live and electronic music as well as poetry and literature readings.
+Visit their Facebook page for the latest updates.

-Never Mind – gay night club where the party never stops and can stretch into the early morning hours.
+Never Mind – A gay nightclub where the party never stops and often stretches into the early morning hours.
 Stop by for your favorite drink and the hottest hits (you can even make song requests).
-It’s open 7 days a week with a DJ on Friday and Saturday nights, the staff is friendly and the dress code is casual.
+It’s open seven days a week, with DJs on Friday and Saturday nights.
+The staff is friendly, and the dress code is casual.

-Cosy Bar – located in Studiestræde, this gay bar and dance club features live Djs pumping pop music, a small dance floor and disco ball.
-The party usually doesn’t start until after midnight, so it’s open late and attracts a 20-30 something crowd looking to flirt and dance until sunrise.
+Cosy Bar – Located in Studiestræde, this gay bar and dance club features live DJs playing pop music, a small dance floor, and a disco ball.
+The party usually doesn’t start until after midnight, so it’s open late and attracts a 20- to 30-something crowd looking to flirt and dance until sunrise.

 Copenhagen Gay Saunas & Cruising Bars

-Body Bio – a 10-minute walk from the Copenhagen Central Station, this dark, small basement cruise club is welcoming to all, but typically attracts gay and bisexual men.
-It features cabins, maze, dark room and play area as well as lockers and a small sauna and an internet cafe.
+Body Bio – A 10-minute walk from Copenhagen Central Station, this dark, small basement cruise club welcomes all but typically attracts gay and bisexual men.
+It features cabins, a maze, a dark room, a play area, lockers, a small sauna, and an internet café.
 Naked Night is every Wednesday.

-SLM Copenhagen – self proclaimed as the largest fetish club in Scandinavia, this is the place for men who like leather, rubber and uniforms and is located just off Town Hall Square.
-You must be a member to visit and there are several options.
+SLM Copenhagen – Self-proclaimed as the largest fetish club in Scandinavia, this is the place for men who like leather, rubber, and uniforms, located just off Town Hall Square.
+You must be a member to visit, and there are several membership options.
 Enjoy weekly themed events like Friday Cruise Night and Hot Sunday.

-Amigo Sauna – Opening in 1974, this is Copenhagen’s biggest gay sauna.
-Here you’ll find 3 floors that include a small bar and TV room, lockers and shower facilities, a sauna, maze, private cabins, cinema screens and dark rooms.
+Amigo Sauna – Open since 1974, this is Copenhagen’s biggest gay sauna.
+It has three floors, including a small bar and TV room, lockers and showers, a sauna, a maze, private cabins, cinema screens, and dark rooms.
 Located near all the gay bars, it’s busiest on Friday and Saturday nights.

 Copenhagen Gay Beach

-Amager Strandpark – popular on hot days, this seaside public park includes over 4 kilometers of man-made beach on the Island of Amager located between the city and the airport.
-Forming a lagoon, it’s an ideal spot for water sports like kite surfing and kayaking
+Amager Strandpark – Popular on hot days, this seaside public park features over 4 kilometers of man-made beach on the island of Amager, located between the city and the airport.
+Forming a lagoon, it’s an ideal spot for water sports like kite surfing and kayaking.

 Bellevue Beach – About 6 miles north of the city, this popular nude beach has a predominantly gay section along its northern end.
-Here you’ll find a young, carefree crowd looking to chill out.
-There are lifeguards, showers, sandy and grassy areas and a good view of Sweden.
+Here, you’ll find a young, carefree crowd looking to relax.
+There are lifeguards, showers, sandy and grassy areas, and a good view of Sweden.

-Tisvildeleje Beach – an unspoiled beach with a forest behind, think of this as Denmark’s Fire Island.
-It’s about 1.5 hours from the city by train and then a kilometer trek past cafes and restaurants to the beach.
-Keep walking west beyond the family-friendly areas until you find the gay and nudist beachgoers.
+Tisvildeleje Beach – An unspoiled beach backed by a forest, often compared to Denmark’s version of Fire Island.
+It’s about 1.5 hours from the city by train, followed by a kilometer-long trek past cafés and restaurants to the beach.
+Keep walking west beyond the family-friendly areas until you reach the gay and nudist section.

 Gay Events in Copenhagen

-Copenhagen Pride – Copenhagen Pride hosts events on a stage in the main square of the city (Pride Square), which is free to enter.
-Enjoy drag, comedy and musical performances in Pride Square throughout the event.
-The parade is a joyous event with good vibes and a diverse mix of people who not only participate in the parade but to watch it too.
+Copenhagen Pride – Copenhagen Pride hosts events on a stage in the city’s main square (Pride Square), which is free to enter.
+Enjoy drag shows, comedy, and musical performances in Pride Square throughout the event.
+The parade is a joyous occasion with good vibes and a diverse mix of people who not only participate in the parade but also come to watch it.

-Copenhagen Winter Pride – taking place annually in February, it’s a week-long celebration including parties, performances, networking, and debates for the LGBTQIA community.
-Featured events are the Winter Pop party usually taking place on the last Saturday at the expansive Pumpehuset venue.
+Copenhagen Winter Pride – Taking place annually in February, this week-long celebration includes parties, performances, networking events, and debates for the LGBTQIA+ community.
+Featured events include the Winter Pop party, usually held on the final Saturday at the expansive Pumpehuset venue.

-Mix Copenhagen – starting in 1986, this is Denmark’s oldest running film festival and one of the world’s oldest LGBTQ+ film festivals.
-It takes place annually for a week at the end of October and features a variety of films that bend gender and break sexual boundaries to reflect a diverse world.
+Mix Copenhagen – Starting in 1986, this is Denmark’s longest-running film festival and one of the world’s oldest LGBTQ+ film festivals.
+It takes place annually for a week at the end of October and features a variety of films that challenge gender norms and break sexual boundaries, reflecting a diverse world.

 Day Trips from Copenhagen

-Kronborg & Frederiksborg Castles – escape the city to enjoy these UNESCO World Heritage-listed sites.
-From Copenhagen, it’s a short, half hour car ride or a 40-minute train ride to Hillerød plus a 20-minute walk to the castle.
-Frederiksborg Castle was built in the 17th century and once the largest Renaissance residence in Scandinavia.
-Kronborg is located in the town of Helsingør and is the setting of Shakespeare’s famous play, Hamlet.
+Kronborg & Frederiksborg Castles – Escape the city to explore these UNESCO World Heritage-listed sites.
+From Copenhagen, it’s a short half-hour drive or a 40-minute train ride to Hillerød, followed by a 20-minute walk to the castle.
+Frederiksborg Castle, built in the 17th century, was once the largest Renaissance residence in Scandinavia.
+Kronborg Castle, located in the town of Helsingør, is the setting of Shakespeare’s famous play.
 Book tour →

-Roskilde – just a 30-minute train ride from the Danish capital, a visit to this seaside town makes for an excellent day trip.
-A few of the top sights include the Viking Ship Museum which boasts an active boatyard, the Gothic Roskilde Cathedral holding the tombs of Danish monarchs and the Museum of Contemporary Art that sits in a former royal mansion.
-Just west of the city, explore the Land of Legends open-air museum that shares a glimpse into Stone Age and Viking life.
+Roskilde – Just a 30-minute train ride from the Danish capital, this seaside town makes for an excellent day trip.
+A few top sights include the Viking Ship Museum, which boasts an active boatyard, the Gothic Roskilde Cathedral holding the tombs of Danish monarchs, and the Museum of Contemporary Art, located in a former royal mansion.
+Just west of the city, you can explore the Land of Legends open-air museum, which offers a glimpse into Stone Age and Viking life.
 Book tour →

 Note: Some of these links are affiliates which means using them won’t cost you any extra but we do receive a small commission for each referral.
 You're not obligated to use them but we appreciate it if you do.
 Thanks in advance for supporting this site if you choose to use our link!